Toxoplasmosis

 CNS toxoplasmosis

-Most patients with AIDS or other immunocompromised patients who develop toxoplasmosis present with encephalitis and ring-enhancing intracranial mass lesions seen on CT or MRI scans, both with contrast.
-Risk is greatest among those with CD4 counts of < 50/mcL; toxoplasmic encephalitis is rare when CD4 counts are > 200/mcL.
+Risk is greatest among patients with HIV infection who have a CD4 count < 50/mcL; toxoplasmic encephalitis is rare when CD4 counts are > 200/mcL.
 These patients typically have headache, altered mental status, seizures, coma, fever, and sometimes focal neurologic deficits, such as motor or sensory loss, cranial nerve palsies, visual abnormalities, and focal seizures.

 Congenital toxoplasmosis

 Congenital toxoplasmosis results from a primary, often asymptomatic infection acquired by the mother during pregnancy.
-Women infected before conception ordinarily do not transmit toxoplasmosis to the fetus unless the infection is reactivated during pregnancy by immunosuppression.
-Spontaneous abortion, stillbirth, or birth defects may occur.
-The percentage of surviving fetuses born with toxoplasmosis depends on when maternal infection is acquired; it increases from 15% during the 1st trimester to 30% during the 2nd to 60% during the 3rd.
-The severity of congenital diseases decreases if the mother becomes infected later in pregnancy.
+Patients infected before conception ordinarily do not transmit toxoplasmosis to the fetus unless the infection is reactivated during pregnancy by immunosuppression.

 Disease in neonates may be severe, particularly if acquired early in pregnancy; symptoms include jaundice, rash, hepatosplenomegaly, and the characteristic tetrad of abnormalities: